When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 As a frequent traveler and an enthusiastic shopper, I know it can be difficult to figure out what your family and friends will like and appreciate from Canada.
 Sure, everyone knows about the things that Canada is known for, like making the best maple syrup but what about the lesser-known but equally great souvenirs of Canada?

 As a life-long Canadian I know the best Canadian gifts you can bring home.
-I can separate the great from the shoddy to ensure that the souvenirs in Canada that you purchase are not only good souvenirs, but will be appreciated and loved by you or the lucky person you give them to.
+I can separate the great from the shoddy to ensure that the souvenirs in Canada that you purchase are not only good things to buy from Canada, but will be appreciated and loved by you or the lucky person you give them to.

 Remember your holiday in Canada with great Canadian souvenirs – and don’t forget to come back soon!